-The Start workspace provides one central place for you to access various tools and information necessary for getting started with InDesign.
-The options to the left of the workspace enable you to access existing InDesign files and create new ones.
+The Welcome window provides one central place for you to access various tools and information necessary for getting started with InDesign.
+The tabbed options at the top of the window enable you to access existing InDesign files and create new ones as well as look up help or information related to using the products.